Flight of the Phoenix (2004 film): Production

+In July 1997, it was reported that 20th Century Fox had struck a deal to develop a new adaptation of The Flight of the Phoenix with John Davis and William Aldrich, son of the original film's director Robert Aldrich, set to produce with Jim and John Thomas set to write the new script.

 Co-writer Edward Burns was personally asked by Tom Rothman, who at the time was the president of Fox and had discovered Burns when he bought The Brothers McMullen as Fox Searchlight's first acquisition, to rewrite the film's dialogue.
 Burns said, "I probably did three drafts of it, and that was it.
 I never met Scott (Scott Frank, the other credited co-writer)."
 This is the only film Burns has writing credit on that he did not also direct.

 Director John Moore scouted locations in Morocco and Australia before looking at, and quickly choosing, Namibia as the crash site.
 "Where most of the film takes place, was only a 20 minute-drive from the coastal town of Swakopmund."
 The Namib Desert location caused problems: cameras and other equipment had to be constantly cleaned of sand, and a "couple of hundred people were employed as 'dune groomers'" so that visual continuity could be maintained.

 The set was the site of several mishaps: